Nileena08/calendar-readme/README.md

 - index.css
 - index.js

 index.html contains the basic layout of the calendar.
 It contains the link to the index.css file and the index.js file.
-Also, the jQuery, fontawesome and googlefont cdn has been taken in head section of the file.
+Also, the jQuery, font-awesome and google-font cdn has been taken in head section of the file.

 ![html1](https://user-images.githubusercontent.com/65732245/83620078-70941e00-a5aa-11ea-8bb8-c6a887058d7d.JPG)
 ![html2](https://user-images.githubusercontent.com/65732245/83620073-6eca5a80-a5aa-11ea-96c5-a3200a014ec9.JPG)